 When to Get Your Flu Shot

 Dr. Katrina Miller Parrish, chief quality and information executive with L.A.
-Care Health Plan — the largest publicly operated health plan in the country, notes that “the worldwide predominant flu virus changes or mutates each year.
+Care Health Plan, notes that “the worldwide predominant flu virus changes or mutates each year.
 The flu shot predicts and protects against the most common strains of flu in any given year.”
 This is why it’s important to get the shot every year.

 Bailey says early fall, when the flu shots for the next flu season first become available is the best time to get your shots.
 “This will provide protection against an unexpectedly early onset of flu season and still provide protection into early spring.”